microsoft/datashaper/javascript/core/docs/core.api.md

 export interface InputColumnRecordArgs {
     columns: Record<string, string>;
 }

-// Warning: (ae-missing-release-tag) "InputSpecification" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export type InputSpecification = string | InputBinding;

 // Warning: (ae-missing-release-tag) "intersect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //